-Cure accelerators are not authorized for use in polyurethane when painting aircraft as they change the cured properties and integrity of the coating.
-It can be thinned with PCBTF, NSN 6850-01-566-2678 (1 gallon) or the paint manufacturer's recommended EPA exempt product.
+Cure accelerator additives are not authorized for use in polyurethane when painting aircraft as they change the cured properties and integrity of the coating.
+If a lower viscosity is required, MIL-PRF-85285 can be thinned with PCBTF, NSN 6850-01-566-2678 (1 gallon) or the paint manufacturer's recommended EPA exempt product.
 Thin the coating using up to 10 percent by volume as a recommended maximum for reduction of viscosity.
 The expected viscosity as thinned will be in the range of 8 to 29 seconds in a No. 4 Ford Cup (17 to 23 seconds in a No. 2 Zahn Cup), but it can be up to 30 seconds in a No. 4 Ford Cup (39 seconds in a No. 2 Zahn Cup) before thinning.